rahul-gharat/dronahq-docs/docs/reference/connectors/openai-advanced.md

 Add a `Connector name`.
 Then add the `API key` for the connector account.
 Once all details are added, click `Finish`.
 Your connector configuration is now done.

+After successfully configuring and saving the connector settings, you can easily access your newly connected account by navigating to the `connected accounts` list.
+You can find this option from the `Connector -> Manage Account` section.
+This centralized location allows you to conveniently monitor and manage your connected accounts.

 ## Supported API endpoints

 | Action                   | Description                                                                                     |